EasyRecon/wappaGo/README.md

-Cet outil est créé pour assembler différents outils comme https, naabu, gowitness et ajouter une détection de la technologie headless de chrome à la place de httpx.
+This tool is created to assemble different tools like https, naabu, gowitness and add a detection of the headless technology of chrome instead of httpx.

 ### Why